burhanuday/razorsharp/README.md

 | Dropdown      |                              |
 | ActionList    |                              |
 | Layout        | ⚠️ Not yet released by Blade |

-## Reporting issues

-Create a new GitHub issue or tag @Burhan on #design-system on the Razorpay Slack workspace.

-Please include the following information:

-- The component that you are trying to generate code for
-- Link to the Figma file
-- Screenshot of the Figma file and the generated code

 ## Credits